-With no Abrams concession, Kemp presses forward in Georgia
+Kemp: I’m Georgia’s next governor.
+Democrats: Prove it

 The Associated Press has not called the governor’s race.

-With legal wrangles opening and Abrams’ showing no signs of conceding, the dispute is prolonging a bitter contest with historical significance and national political repercussions.
-Abrams hopes to become the first black woman elected governor of any American state.
+With legal wrangles opening and Abrams showing no signs of conceding, the dispute is prolonging a bitter contest with historical significance and national political repercussions.
+Abrams would become the first black woman elected governor of any American state.
 Kemp seeks to maintain Republican dominance in a growing, diversifying Deep South state positioned to become a presidential battleground.

 The key question is how many uncounted ballots actually remain.